top of page

 Curious?

-If you are a BIPOC therapist and resonate with my approach but wish to get to know me more, please contact me to have a 15 minute chat.
+If you are a BIPOC therapist or a therapist that works with BIPOC clients, and interested in supervision, please contact me to have a 15 minute chat.
 Just like therapy or any other relationship, I'd want to ensure this feels right for you.

 In accordance with the College of Registered Psychotherapists of Ontario, it is the Registered Psychotherapist's responsibility to engage in regular and ongoing supervision in order to practice safe and effective use of self in therapy and to ensure the direction of therapy and therapeutic relationship best serves the needs of the client.